Tell Your Story

 Linda: Everyone should give back

-The biggest and best impact USO has had on my life was the opportunity to volunteer with my local Chapter (USO Camp LeJeune, NC) with several activities-welcoming our Marines home from deployments, serving our Marines and their families Holiday meals, volunteering at our various Chapter functions as well as functions aboard Camp LeJeune.
-As a third generation Marine family, giving back was my small way of saying thank you for all of their service to protect our Country and my freedoms.
+The biggest and best impact USO has had on my life was the opportunity to volunteer with my local Chapter (USO Camp LeJeune, NC) with several activities, welcoming our Marines home from deployments, serving our Marines and their families’ Holiday meals, volunteering at our various Chapter functions, as well as functions aboard Camp LeJeune.
+As a third-generation Marine family, giving back was my small way of saying thank you for all of their service to protect our Country and my freedoms.
 I am also very active in my local Veterans of Foreign Wars Post.

 Friendly people on my travels.

-While traveling in the military stopped in airports and visited USOs to relax and get a drink before next flight.
+While traveling in the military stopped in airports and visited USOs to relax and get a drink before their next flight.

 Peter: Friendly people on my travels.

-While traveling in the military stopped in airports and visited USOs to relax and get a drink before next flight.
+While traveling in the military stopped in airports and visited USOs to relax and get a drink before their next flight.

 USO tour